thuml/Large-Time-Series-Model/README.md

 > [!NOTE]
 > Given the prevalence of large models.
-We release a open codebase [**OpenLTM**](https://github.com/thuml/OpenLTM) to explore the design philosophy of large time-series models, which contains a thorough pipeline to develop and evaluate large time-series models :)
+We release a open codebase [**OpenLTM**](https://github.com/thuml/OpenLTM) to explore the design philosophy of large time-series models, which contains a simple pipeline to train and evaluate large time-series models :)

 # Timer (Large Time-Series Model)